jeffh/Hydrant/docs/source/design.rst

 -----------------------

 The best abstractions are as narrow as possible, to allow the most flexibility of an implementation.
-Conviences should be built on top of them but not be included into the abstraction.
+Conveniences should be built on top of them but not be included into the abstraction.

 A large abstraction is usually indicative of multiple abstractions that need